Computational photography: Computational optics

-This is capture of optically coded images, followed by computational decoding to produce new images.
+This is a capture of optically coded images, followed by computational decoding to produce new images.

-Coded aperture imaging was mainly applied in astronomy or X-ray imaging to boost the image quality.
+Coded aperture imaging was mainly applied in astronomy and X-ray imaging to boost the image quality.
 Instead of a single pin-hole, a pinhole pattern is applied in imaging, and deconvolution is performed to recover the image.
 In coded exposure imaging, the on/off state of the shutter is coded to modify the kernel of motion blur.
-In this way motion deblurring becomes a well-conditioned problem.
+In this way, motion deblurring becomes a well-conditioned problem.
 Similarly, in a lens based coded aperture, the aperture can be modified by inserting a broadband mask.
 Thus, out of focus deblurring becomes a well-conditioned problem.
 The coded aperture can also improve the quality in light field acquisition using Hadamard transform optics.

 Coded aperture patterns can also be designed using color filters, in order to apply different codes at different wavelengths.
-This allows to increase the amount of light that reaches the camera sensor, compared to binary masks.
+This allows for increase the amount of light that reaches the camera sensor, compared to binary masks.

 Computational imaging

 Computational imaging is a set of imaging techniques that combine data acquisition and data processing to create the image of an object through indirect means to yield enhanced resolution, additional information such as optical phase or 3D reconstruction.
 The information is often recorded without using a conventional optical microscope configuration or with limited datasets.

-Computational imaging allows to go beyond physical limitations of optical systems, such as numerical aperture, or even obliterates the need for optical elements.
+Computational imaging allows going beyond physical limitations of optical systems, such as numerical aperture, or even obliterates the need for optical elements.